grafana/loki/docs/operations/upgrade.md

 On this page we will document any upgrade issues/gotchas/considerations we are aware of.

+## 1.6.0

+A new ingester GRPC API has been added allowing to speed up metric queries, to ensure a rollout without query errors make sure you upgrade all ingesters first.
+Once this is done you can then proceed with the rest of the deployment, this is to ensure that queriers won't look for an API not yet available.

 ## 1.5.0

 Note: The required upgrade path outlined for version 1.4.0 below is still true for moving to 1.5.0 from any release older than 1.4.0 (e.g. 1.3.0->1.5.0 needs to also look at the 1.4.0 upgrade requirements).